 How to Merge Tags

-Select “Merge Into” next to the tag that you want to be absorbed into your other tag.
-In this case, the “Central Campus” that has Usage: 1 will be absorbed into “Central Campus” with Usage: 156.
-Select “Ok” once you have chosen the tag you’d like to merge into.
+Select the checkbox next to the tag(s) that you want to be absorbed into your other tag.
+In this case, the “Adults” tag that has been used 8 times will be absorbed into “Adults” that has been used 16 different times.
+Once you select the tags you would like to merge, choose the "Merge # Tags Into" button at the top.

 Now go through and clean up your tags that have Usage: 0.
 Delete out the tags with no association to anything to keep your tags nice and clean.
 It’s important to do this so that when you are selecting existing tags on the blog or calendar, you do not have to guess which duplicate tag is the correct one.
 You only have one to choose from.